Hive2Hive/Hive2Hive/README.md

 - help us with the implementation of (your) features
 - fork the project and send your pull requests
 - help the community by answering questions on StackOverflow (tagged with [hive2hive](http://stackoverflow.com/questions/tagged/hive2hive))

+Also, if you are a professional cryptographer with interest in this project, any feedback on the project is very welcome.

 ## Contact